Demchok, Ladakh

 and called Parigas (巴里加斯 (Bālǐ jiā sī)) by the Chinese, (Note: Modern Chinese sources use 巴里加斯 (Parigas, pinyin: bālǐjiāsī) to refer to a broader area and use 碟木绰克 (pinyin: diémùchuòkè) to refer to the village of Demchok.
 See Demchok sector.)

-is a village and military encampment in the Indian-administered Demchok sector, that is disputed between India and China.
-It is administered as part of the Nyoma tehsil in the Leh district of Ladakh by India, and claimed by China as part of the Tibet Autonomous Region.
+is a Town and military encampment in the Indian-administered Demchok sector, that is disputed between India and China.
+It is administered as part of the Anlay tehsil in the Changthang district of Ladakh by India, and claimed by China as part of the Tibet Autonomous Region.

 The Line of Actual Control (LAC) passes along the southeast side of the village, along the Charding Nullah (also called Demchok River and Lhari stream) which joins the Indus River near the village.
 Across the stream, less than a kilometre away, is a Chinese-administered Demchok village.

 Etymology

 The village of Demchok was apparently named after Demchok Karpo (also "Demchok Lhari Karpo"), the rocky white peak behind the present Ladakhi village of Demchok.
 However, prior to 1947, the main Demchok village was on the Tibetan side of the border.
 The Ladakhi side of the settlement was still referred to as "Demchok".

 Chinese officials use the name "Demchok" only for the Tibetan side of the settlement and refer to the Ladakhi side as "Parigas" (also spelt "Barrigas").

 This is apparently derived from a Tibetan name Palichasi, of a pastoral ground known to Ladakhis as Silungle, roughly halfway downstream to Lagankhel.